Shamanism in Siberia - embrace the ancient rituals and traditions

 Written by Alicja Pietrasz

 If you thought that shamanism is popular only among the African or south American tribes you were wrong.
-Buryats living on the western shore of Lake Baikal are in majority shamanists, not only in theory but what’s most important in practice.
-Shamanism in Siberia has survived the time through their beliefs, shamans and rituals, moreover – they are currently going through resurrection on a great scale.
+Buryats living on the western shore of Lake Baikal, are in majority shamanists, not only in theory but what’s most important in practice.
+Shamanism in Russia and Siberia has survived the time through their beliefs, shamans and rituals, moreover – they are currently going through resurrection on a great scale.
 Get to know what are their beliefs, rituals and where to meet them, when visiting Russia.

 The traces of shamanism are present in traditional religions of each continent in a bigger or smaller scale.
 In tribal societies of Siberia and Central Asia shamanism always has been a fundamental factor in religious life from the Bronze Age.
 Even though from 1920 onward, Buryat shamanism was fought by Soviet authorities, many traditions were secretly preserved and nowadays tribes from Lake Baikal, Trans-Baikal, Tuva and Altai regions still perform traditional rites.